Mark20-G/Tableau-Dashboards/README.md

 **👨‍💻 About Me**

-Hello!
-My name is Mark, and I’m currently studying Data Analytics.

-I am building my data-projects portfolio, and i invite you to visit my other projects on my profile!

-Stay tuned for more! 🚀
+Hi!
+I'm Mark,

+I am currently building a portfolio of real-world data projects, combining SQL, data modeling, and business intelligence.

+This is one of several projects in my GitHub portfolio — you can also check out my [📊 data warehouse] .

+More projects coming soon – stay tuned! 🚀